FlorianGabelle/RBR-Pacenote-Lab/_pages/en/introduction.md

 ## 🔧 Configurable Steering Zones

 The application features a flexible **steering zone system** that lets you:
+- **Set up as many zones as you like and define the angles yourself**
 - **Assign a specific call to each steering range**
 - **Add plus/minus modifiers** for extra nuance — even with co-drivers that don’t natively support them
 - **Import and Export configurations**, so you can easily share your setup with others

 <div class="grid grid--p-3">
   <div class="cell cell--12 cell--md-6">